matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 We define a `future_token` as one of `future_send_token, future_cancel_token, future_refresh_token`.
 Each `future_token` is a 128 bit Base64-encoded url safe UUID (It will be part of the url for sending updates to a future.)
 The `future_group_id` is of the same format.
 All these fields are generated on the homeserver.
+They can optionally be used to interact with futures and even delegate very fine grained control over the future send time to other services by only sharing the tokens.

+The exact usage of those tokens is covered in the next section.

 ### Delegating futures